 Seven of NJ's districts with more than $35,000 in Local Fair Share per student get over $3,646 per student state aid median.

 However, another source of aid to responsibly redistribute is to take all aid away from New Jersey's wealthiest districts.
 The amount of aid NJ's highest-resource districts get is in the tens of millions of dollars.
-When for 2016-17 the state can only find $19 million for Equalization Aid we have to look at the money the least-needy districts are getting and put it where the need is the most acute and it will do the most good.
+When for 2016-17 the state can only find an additional $19 million for Equalization Aid we have to look at the money the least-needy districts are getting and put it where the need is the most acute and it will do the most good.

 Helping the Needless: New Jersey's Richest Districts and Their State Aid